QualitativeDataRepository/iqmrnavigator/participants/syracuse-university.md

   - Maxwell 204b: located on the 2nd floor of Maxwell (from breakfast head through the brick facade down the hall)
   - Eggers 306b: located on the 3rd floor of Eggers Hall (to the right when you go up the stairs from breakfast-        into the Moynihan Institute)

+  You can find maps and of Eggers and Maxwell Hall with marked rooms are [available on a dedicated page](/information/maxwell-eggers).

 LIBRARY FACILITIES
 ------------------